tessmueske/python-p3-v2-final-project-template/README.md

 Each destination has many activities (for example, the destination of Alicante has activities of surfing, wine tasting, and hiking), while each activity only has one destination (for example, you can only go surfing in Alicante, not in Granada).

 In terms of functionality, I want to be able to create a list of all the destinations I'd like to visit, and then when I select a destination, I'd like to be able to see available activities at that destination.
-I'd like to be able to view the complete activities list and select it to see its associated destination.
+I'd like to be able to view the complete activities list and select one to see its associated destination.
 I want to be able to add, update, or delete activities or destinations.

 For verifications: destination and activity names must be strings that are greater than zero characters.
 Activities have a price (float), length of time anticipated (integer), and whether or not it needs to be booked in advance (boolean of true/false).